 Why Every Child Should Learn The Magic Or Golden Words

-- Words of gratitude, politeness, and kindness spread positivity and make children more likable.
+- Using joyful words to express gratitude, politeness, and kindness can spread positivity and make children more likable.

-- When your child uses these words, it conveys to people that your child is well-behaved and polite.
+- When your child uses these magical phrases or words, it conveys to people that your child is well-behaved and polite.

 - Using golden words helps build friendships.
 Your child would come across as friendly and approachable to people, which would help them make more friends.